Puerto Vallarta Beaches and the Beaches of Banderas Bay -

 Mismaloya Beach - It was here in the small village of Mismaloya, approximately 10 miles south of Vallarta, that the movie "The Night of the Iguana" was filmed by John Huston in 1963.
 A part of the original set is still in existence, and if one knows the movie, walking onto the set can be an experience.
 Nearby is a restaurant named in its honor, with views of Banderas bay.
 The small beach at Mismaloya has several restaurants and there are boats for rent for a trip to the rock formations at Los Arcos (photos below) or nearby beaches.
 The movies Predator (1987) and Gunmen (1994) were also filmed near Mismaloya at El Eden.
 Horses are available for jungle rides, and trips up the Mismaloya River to the restaurants Chino's Paradise or El Eden are popular.
 See Mismaloya photos below

 Playa Las Animas - This tranquil beach of several hundred meters long is very quiet, so you can easily relax, get a tan, do some swimming and have some good food at one of several beach front restaurants.
 The lovely beach is bordered by rocky promontories at either end.
 Located about 20 minutes from Boca by boat, there are no overnight accommodations here as far as I know.
-National Geographic's write up on Las Animas here

 Quimixto - A small village on the South Shore past Las Animas.
 Many of the day cruises drop anchor here for several hours so that their passengers can horseback ride up to the popular waterfall in the mountains.
 Several palapa roofed restaurants line the cove in Quimixto.
 If you want a quiet and still undeveloped area for relaxing and taking in some of the natural beauty of the Bay, try this getaway for an afternoon.
 You can spend some time at the beach or one go on a ride up to the waterfall.

 Yelapa - Yelapa is the most remote fishing village on the South Shores, also accessible only by boat.
 It's popular because of its beauty and the slow pace of life, and has been known as something of an artist retreat and hippie hangout.
 Several day cruises stop there for a few hours and like Quimixto there is a river and popular waterfall.
 Yelapa is very laid back and has real charm, with palapas and seafood restaurants on the beach and small bungalows and houses that dot the jungle hillsides.
 There are no cars.
 Electricity has only recently made its way to the village, which used to go dark around 10pm after everyone turned off their generators.
 Lodging is still reasonably priced.
-There are water taxis from Vallarta and Mismaloya direct to Yelapa that run in the morning and afternoon.
+There are water taxis from Puerto Vallarta and Mismaloya direct to Yelapa that run in the morning and afternoon.

 North Shore Beaches